kyoungkwon/lightwave/.github/ISSUE_TEMPLATE/---feature-request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe the problem which you are trying solve.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Rate the complexity of your solution**
+- [ ] Low - Very isolated and independent
+- [ ] Medium - Relatively isolated and need to rewrite/refactor existing code
+- [ ] High - Changes expected across components, might have backward compatibility issue

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.